leonlaser/pi-asciicam/readme.md

 You can find binaries for Linux and MacOS in `bin/`.

 On plattforms other than the Raspberry Pi, `asciicam-server` will only be able to do a conversion from MJPEG to ASCII from an external network source.
-See [Recieve an external MJPEG stream](#recieve-an-external-mjpeg-stream) on how to do that.
+See [Receive an external MJPEG stream](#receive-an-external-mjpeg-stream) on how to do that.

 I did not test all binaries.
 Just `linux-arm` and `macos-amd64`.